haskell-github-trust/.github/profile/README.md

 If any Trustee

-* Inserts malevolent code in a library
+* Inserts malevolent code in a package
 * Uses the __haskell-github-trust__ for fraud
 * Uses the __haskell-github-trust__ CI to mine Bitcoin
-* Transfers a library without permission of the maintainer
+* Transfers a package repository without permission of the maintainer
 * Or any other similar bad-faith activity

 then that person and the Trustee who vouched for them will be publicly blamed.